mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 Remote participation for IETF in-person meetings has evolved over time from email-only to live chat and audio streaming, and, subsequently, to a full online meeting system that is tightly integrated with the in-room session and enables interactive participation by audio and video.
-Due to this evolution, and because most in-person attendees paid registration fees and this has been sufficient to support the meeting, online participation has historically been free for remote attendees.
+Online participation has historically been free for remote attendees.

-Given this more full-blown participation option, the IETF has started seen an increasing number of remote participants.
+Given this more full-blown participation option, the IETF has started seeing an increasing number of remote participants.
 This increase can be explained by the ease with which new participants can join a meeting or only attend selected parts of the meeting agenda, and also by a less strongly perceived need to attend every meeting in person, either due to financial reasons or other circumstances.
-In order to better understand these trends the IETF started requiring registration as "participant" (in contrast to an "observer") for remote participation, still without any registration fee applied.
+In order to better understand these trends, the IETF started requiring registration as "participant" (in contrast to an "observer") for remote participation, still without any registration fee applied.

-With the move to fully online meetings in 2020, however, there is no longer a distinction between remote and on-site participants.
-Since IETF meeting costs and other costs still had to be covered, there was the need for a meeting fee for remote participants, which risks the removal of the free remote option.
+With the move to fully online meetings in 2020, however, there was no longer a distinction between remote and on-site participants.
+Since IETF meeting costs and other costs still had to be recovered, a meeting fee was charged for remote participants, eliminating the free remote participation option (for a time).

-The introduction of a fee for remote participation raised concerns about the potential impact on both, those who regularly remotely attend IETF meetings as well as people considering attending an IETF meeting for the first time.
+The introduction of a fee for remote participation raised concerns about the potential impact on both, those who regularly remotely attend IETF meetings and those people considering attending an IETF meeting for the first time.
 In both cases, even a small registration fee can be a barrier to participation.